ProFatXuanAll/language-model-playground/doc/source/quickstart.rst

 7. Record Experiment Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Now you have done the experiment, you can record them and compare experiments performed by others.
+Now you have finished your experiments, you can record your results and compare results done by others.
 See
 :doc:`Experiment Results <experiment/index>` for others' experiment and record yours!

 Documents